shadrach-tayo/mws-stage-3/README.md

 ---

-Restaurants reviews PWA final project for Udacity Mobile web specialist Nanodegree
+Restaurants reviews PWA final project for Udacity Mobile web specialist Nanodegree Using GraphQL (no dependencies)

 ## Motivation

 ---

-After learning how to use GraphQL in both backend and frontend use cases and building little projects following the [how to graphql](https://www.howtographql.com/) tutorial, I felt the implement what I have learnt both server-side and client-side for the knowledge to stick, then it all came together as I wanted full control of the latter restaurant reviews server implemented in Hapi js which i know nothing about to build my own server using Express and GraphQL.
+After learning how to use GraphQL in both backend and frontend use cases and building little projects following the [how to graphql](https://www.howtographql.com/) tutorial, I felt the implement what I have learnt both server-side and client-side for the knowledge to stick. so I rewrote the [server](https://github.com/shadrach-tayo/restaurant-reviews-graphql-server) for scratch using GraphQL then i needed to re-implement the client to be compatible with the new server.
+So i wrote my own tiny vanilla-js GraphQL client library which is just a wrapper around fetch the used it in the [RestaurantFetch](https://github.com/shadrach-tayo/mws-stage-3/blob/graphql/js/restaurantfetch.js) Class responsible for fetching remote resources in the PWA.

 ## Tech / Frameworks used